-Graduation (Capping and Pinning Ceremony)
+Capping and Pinning Ceremony

 At the completion of the program a graduation will be held.
-Those students that have met the program requirements and will have their names sent to the Board of Nursing will receive the school pin.
+Those students that have met the program requirements and will have their names sent to the Board of Nursing will receive the school nursing pin.
 Family, friends and students are welcome to attend this ceremony.

-Dress Code for Graduation
+Dress Code for Capping and Pinning Ceremony

-Graduation Dress code agreement will be signed by the student.
+Graduation Dress code agreement will be signed and acknowledged by the student.
+Those wishing to forego signing will forfeit their spot at the ceremony.